lhallock/us-streaming/README.md

 11. Control-c out of everything

 The images will be saved in us-streaming/images_raw and us-streaming/images_filtered.
 The thickness will be saved in us-streaming/thickness.txt.
 The recorded graph will be saved in /data/.

+---

+## Visualizing \& analyzing generated time series

+The procedure above generates JPEG images and corresponding time series text files that are accessible via any standard image viewer and text editor, respectively.
+The generated Python `*.p` archive files, which contain time series data for all streams and associated metadata, can be accessed via our corresponding [analysis repository](https://github.com/lhallock/openarm-multisensor/tree/tnsre-dev).

+---

 ## Contributing